 Staffing responsibilities

-PGY1 pharmacy practice residents will be scheduled to work every other weekend throughout the residency.
+PGY1 pharmacy residents will be scheduled to work every other weekend throughout the residency.
 In St. Paul, residents work five out of 12 weekends due to an occasional 12-hour shift.
 Each resident can expect to work either the Christmas or New Year’s holiday and additional holidays consistent with staffing patterns for the department.

 Program preceptors